 British prime minister backs diplomacy to end row over detained sailors.

-Tony Blair, the British prime minister, welcomed the news of the release.
+A spokesman for Tony Blair, the British prime minister, said Downing Street “welcomed” the news.

 “It’s been a long, long 13 days,” Nick Summers, brother of captive Nathan Summers, told Sky News after the unexpected announcement by Ahmadinejad.

 The family of Royal Marine Adam Sperry said the announcement was “the best present imaginable.

 “The one thing I wanted was Adam’s safe return to his family for Easter,” said his uncle Ray Cooper.
 “Whoever has been in the right or wrong, the whole thing has been a political mess, so let’s just get them home.
 It’s great.”

 A spokesman for George Bush, the US president, also hailed the news.

 The host of the news conference said Iran was holding a ceremony on Wednesday to mark the release of the sailors and that reporters could attend.

 According to Ali-Reza Ronaghi, Al Jazeera’s correspondent at the conference, the decision to wait until the very end of the press conference before making the dramatic announcement was typical of Ahmadinejad.